Funding your account

 Tap Continue

-Review your debit order details
+Review your debit order details and total with fees

 Confirm you agree to the Terms and Conditions